Miguel Lopes

-Hugo Miguel Almeida Costa Lopes (born 19 December 1986) is a Portuguese professional footballer who plays as a right-back.
+Hugo Miguel Almeida Costa Lopes (born 19 December 1986) is a Portuguese professional footballer who plays as a right-back for Liga 3 club Amora.

 During his career, he played for two of the Big Three in the Portuguese Primeira Liga – Porto and Sporting CP – as well as serving loans in Spain and France.
 Starting in 2016, he then spent five seasons in the Turkish Süper Lig with Akhisarspor and Kayserispor, before returning to his country with Estrela da Amadora.

 Lopes represented Portugal at Euro 2012.

 Club career

 Early career

 Born in Lisbon, Lopes started his professional career with S.L.
 Benfica's B team.
 The following summer, he moved to the lower leagues with CD Operário.

 After some solid displays, Lopes signed in the 2007–08 season with Segunda Liga's Rio Ave FC.
 In his first year, he was an habitual starter as the Vila do Conde side returned to the Primeira Liga after two years.

 In 2008–09, Lopes helped Rio Ave to home draws against Benfica and FC Porto, and was again featured regularly, thus prompting interest from bigger clubs.